What Parse extracts

 - Footers: Page numbers, disclaimers, and repeated bottom-of-page content

 Formatting — Control output structure.
 Switch table format to html or json for programmatic use.
-Enable additional metadata like page numbers or confidence scores.
+Formatting also includes configurations for detecting attributes like change tracking, hyperlinks, highlights, and more.

 See Parse Configurations for the complete reference.